 This thesis summarizes the above studies in Chapter 3 to Chapter 7.
 The research described herein provides a number of important issues where further studies are warranted.
 The last chapter suggests future directions for laboratory studies that have the potential to make an important contribution on understand the global impacts of atmospheric aerosols and heterogeneous chemistry.

 Includes bibliographical references (pages 231-256).

 Copyright 2012 Haihan Chen

 Chen, Haihan.
-"Heterogeneous chemistry and photochemistry of metal-containing aerosols and their impacts on atmospheric chemistry, metal mobilization, biogeochemical cycles and human health." dissertation, University of Iowa, 2012.
+"Heterogeneous chemistry and photochemistry of metal-containing aerosols and their impacts on atmospheric chemistry, metal mobilization, biogeochemical cycles and human health."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.